dfinity/interface-spec/spec/index.md

 <div class="note">

-Once the IC frees the resources of a canister, its id, *cycles* balance, and *controllers* are preserved on the IC for a minimum of 10 years.
+Once the IC frees the resources of a canister, its id, *cycles* balance, *controllers*, canister *version*, and the total number of canister changes are preserved on the IC for a minimum of 10 years.
 What happens to the canister after this period is currently unspecified.

 </div>